Mike Marquardt

-Michael Marquardt (born July 10, 1982 in Vista, California) is a former American football defensive tackle.
+Michael Marquardt (born July 10, 1982) is an American former football defensive tackle.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2008.
 He played college football at Arizona State.

-Marquardt has also been a member of the Carolina Panthers, Philadelphia Eagles, St. Louis Rams and Washington Redskins.
+Marquardt was also a member of the Carolina Panthers, Philadelphia Eagles, St. Louis Rams and Washington Redskins.

-Early years
+Early life

 Marquardt attended Rancho Buena Vista High School in Vista, California.
 He was named a Prep Star magazine All-American and named All C.I.F. and All-league as a senior.
 He also earned Palomar League Most-Valuable Player honors as a senior when he had 40 tackles and a team-leading 18 sacks while forcing four fumbles and returning one for a touchdown.